Task Force Bangon Marawi: History

-The Marawi crisis which saw government forces and combined forces of the ISIL-linked Maute and Abu Sayyaf groups left the city in ruins.
+The Battle of Marawi between government forces and combined forces of the ISIL-linked Maute and Abu Sayyaf groups left the city in ruins.

-President Rodrigo Duterte through Administrative Order no. 3 dated June 28, 2017 created the Task Force Bangon Marawi to facilitate the rehabilitation, recovery and reconstruction efforts in Marawi.
-At that time the conflict is still ongoing.
-Task Force Bangon Marawi is an inter-agency task force with its members affiliated to several executive departments.
-The creation of the task force was made known to the media on July 3, 2017.
+Amid the ongoing battle on June 28, 2017, President Rodrigo Duterte, through Administrative Order No. 3, created the Task Force Bangon Marawi (TFBM) to facilitate the rehabilitation, recovery and reconstruction efforts in Marawi.
+As an inter-agency task force, the TFBM members were from several executive departments.

-Administrative Order no. 9 dated October 27, 2017 designated the Chairman of the Housing and Urban Development Coordinating Council as the chairperson of the task force replacing the Secretary of National Defense who became the vice-chairman along with the Secretary of Public Works and Highways.
+Administrative Order No. 9 dated October 27, 2017, designated the Chairman of the Housing and Urban Development Coordinating Council as the chairperson of the task force, replacing the Secretary of National Defense who became the vice-chairman along with the Secretary of Public Works and Highways.

+In an attempt to "accelerate reconstruction and recovery efforts" in Marawi, on December 22, 2023, President Bongbong Marcos signed an administrative order abolishing the task force and directing regular line agencies to take over the rehabilitation of the city.
+Marcos further ordered the agency's unused funds to be surrendered to the Office of the President.